 - Prune blueberries or raspberries.
 Watch our “how to” videos for tips and techniques:

 - Get your rototiller and lawnmower serviced so they will be ready to go when spring arrives.

 - Get a soil test as soon as the ground thaws, if you didn’t do one last fall.
 Send soil samples to the University of Maine Analytical Lab.
 When you receive the soil test report, plan to amend the garden as recommended.
 The cost of a test is $15.
 Get your form online or visit your local Extension office for a form and mailer box.
-For more information about testing your soil, see Bulletin #2286, Testing Your Soil, or watch our video below.
+For more information about testing your soil, see Bulletin #2286, Testing Your Soil.